 Treatment for co-occurring postpartum depression and substance use disorder should include children, be specific to the needs of women, develop a woman’s ability to care for herself and her family as well as accomplish her own goals, and integrate some form of early-childhood parent training.
 Many addiction treatment therapies can be used to alleviate symptoms of postpartum depression as well.
 Cognitive behavioral therapy and individual counseling are proven methods of treating mental health issues.

-If you’re suffering from the stressors of addiction and becoming a new mother, reach out to a compassionate treatment professional today for rehab information and availability.
+If you’re suffering from the stressors of addiction and are a new mother, contact a treatment provider today.